-Cultural Control: Thoroughly clean all pots and trays and use fresh good quality seed compost for optimum results.
-Water sparingly to avoid wet conditions which favour these diseases.
-Sow seed thinly to avoid overcrowding.
-Give maximum light and adequate ventilation.
+Cultural Control: These diseases thrive in wet conditions and can overwinter on plant debris and in the growing media.
+Thoroughly clean all pots and trays and use fresh good quality seed compost.
+Water sparingly to avoid wet conditions.
+Sow seed thinly to avoid over-crowding.
+Give seedlings plenty light and adequate ventilation.
 Only handle seed leaves when pricking out.
 Do not handle the stem as this can cause damage.

-Remove affected plants and surrounding compost as soon as disease is seen, to prevent further spread.
+Remove infected plants and surrounding compost as soon as disease is seen, to prevent further spread.
 Chemical control: There are no effective garden fungicides currently available.